 About the Contributors

-Ethan Ellis is a first year student at Penn State University.
+Ethan Ellis is a second year student at Penn State University.
 He is from the small town of Rocky Mount in the southern part of Virginia.
-He is currently majoring in broadcast journalism with a minor in sports studies and is work towards becoming and sports announcer for ESPN.
+He is currently majoring in broadcast journalism with a minor in sports studies.
+In the future, he wants to work in the sports media industry.